ejp-rd-vp/cde-in-box/README.md

 #### Preparing input data

 The transformation services take `CSV` as input files.
-We provide `CSV` template for each CDE modules.
-To learn more about these `CSV` templates please click [here](https://github.com/ejp-rd-vp/CDE-semantic-model-implementations/tree/master/YARRRML_Transform_Templates).
+We provide `CSV` and `YARRRML` templates for each CDE module.
+The `YARRRML` templates are built-in the pipeline (config/...).
+To see `CSV` templates with example data for each CDE please click  [here](https://github.com/ejp-rd-vp/CDE-semantic-model-implementations/tree/master/YARRRML_Transform_Templates).

 #### Configuring configuration and data folders